-Welcome to Category 4 Crane Safety.
+Welcome to General Crane Safety.

-Category 4 Crane Safety is designed to acquaint crane operators with Navy requirements for the safe operation of category 4 cranes and provide a knowledge base on which to build upon with on-the-job experience.
+General Crane Safety is designed to acquaint prospective crane operators with Navy requirements for the safe operation of cranes and provide a knowledge base on which to build upon with on-the-job experience.

-Topics covered include: Crane Types and Components, Operator's Daily Checklist (ODCL), Complex and Non-Complex Lifts, Determining Load Weight and Load Weight Distribution, Sling Angle Stress and D/d Ratio, Rigging Gear Test, Inspection, Marking, and Record Requirements, Rigging Gear Use, Load Charts, Crane Communications, Crane Team Concept, Safe Operations, and Crane and Rigging Accidents.
+The following topics will be discussed during this training: Crane Types and Components, Operator's Daily Checklist (ODCL), Complex and Non-Complex Lifts, Determining Load Weight, Load Weight Distribution, Sling Angle Stress, D/d Ratio, Rigging Gear Marking and Record Requirements, Rigging Gear Use, Load Charts, Crane Communications, Crane Team Concept, Safe Operations, and Crane and Rigging Accidents.